 - 1/2 cup plus 1 tablespoon red wine

 - 2 tablespoons granulated sugar

 - 4 ounces (1 stick) unsalted butter, at room temperature

 - 1 1/2 cups confectioners’ sugar

 - Pinch kosher salt

 - Adjust the oven rack to the center of the oven and preheat the oven to 350 degrees F.

 - In the bowl of an electric stand mixer fitted with the paddle attachment, beat together the butter and sugar about 5 minutes until smooth and creamy.
-Add the eggs one at a time until fully incorporated.
-Scrape down the sides of the bowl in between each addition.
+Add the egg and beat until fully incorporated.
+Scrape down the sides of the bowl.

 - Stir half of the dry ingredients into the butter mixture, the add the milk.
 Finally stir in the other half of the dry ingredients.

 - Fill each liner about 1/2 to 2/3 full with cake batter, filling muffin cups evenly.
 Be careful not to overfill or the batter will overflow a bit when baking.
 Bake the cupcakes for about 18 to 20 minutes, or until a toothpick inserted into the center comes out clean.
 Cool cupcakes completely.